WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

 * DS - been helping with planning the lecture series - finding diverse speakers.
+  * KW: AWESOME - great chat about linking up DC & EB on your and DS' process here?

 #### Who helped you this week?

 * MS - co-working on training workshop prep.
+  * KW: THANK YOU both for this! 🙏

 #### What did you achieve?

 * DC - coordinating data extracts, data paper authorship tracking, meeting with SG and NB about github repo for the paper.
+  * KW: Awesome 🚀
 * TRSS - Stakeholder mapping - have some comments but still waiting for more, now working on engagement plan.
   * Lay summaries first drafts shared - went for slack discussion and also coffee chats to get comments.
   * Organising more knowledge shares and show and tell presentations of projects to UKHSA.
 * Working with MS on planning for uni of Cambridge Reproducible, Open and FAIR research training - it's happening 4th and 11th March mornings.
+  * KW: So great to be delivering this - thank you!
 * Sensitive data work - been making presentations and scripts to make into videos for RDM kit - UK-Elixir work but will be very similar content in the Turing Way chapter.
-*
+  * KW: Very exciting!

 #### What did you struggle with?

 * Still lack of comments and feedback from UKHSA colleagues - have spoken to HM about this and reinforcing the need for comments so I can make progress.
+  * KW: Discussed in the meeting - best of luck!! 💪

 #### What would you like to work on next week?